Simon Willison’s Weblog

 Research REXC (rx) JSON Test Suite — REXC (rx) JSON Test Suite provides a comprehensive, language-agnostic test resource for validating implementations of the REXC encoder/decoder.
 It includes a single JSON file with 206 tests covering base64 encoding, zigzag integer transformations, value conversions, roundtrip integrity, and special numeric values, ensuring correctness across platforms.

-Research syntaqlite Python Extension — syntaqlite-python-extension is a Python C extension module that integrates the syntaqlite Rust/C SQL toolkit, making high-fidelity SQL parsing, formatting, validation, and tokenization available to Python and Pyodide environments.
+Research syntaqlite Python Extension in WebAssembly — syntaqlite-python-extension is a Python C extension module that integrates the syntaqlite Rust/C SQL toolkit, making high-fidelity SQL parsing, formatting, validation, and tokenization available to Python and Pyodide environments.
 It wraps syntaqlite's native FFI for both desktop and web, linking against static libraries produced by Rust and employing Emscripten for WASM builds.

 Research CSRF Protection Demo: Modern Browser-Based Defenses — Modern browser security now enables robust Cross-Site Request Forgery (CSRF) prevention without requiring tokens.
 This demo project contrasts a vulnerable FastAPI bank app with a protected version, showcasing how browser-sent headers like `Sec-Fetch-Site` and `Origin` empower servers to automatically reject cross-origin POST requests.